 If the tackle is in a stalemate with the defensive end and the running back has no cutback lanes, he will bang it right off the tackle’s hip.

-This situation can happen if the defense has a bigger defensive end that is able to control the smaller tackle.
+This situation can happen if the defense has a bigger defensive end who is able to control the smaller tackle.
 When in doubt, the running back should try to gain as many yards as he can by banging the football through the hole.

 Bounce